CMS-Physical-Oceanography/wakeID/README.md

 The code in this repository is outlined to work with raw data in the form of
  - Pressure
-   - Gathered from a sensor deployed in the ICW just off the CMS pier
+   - Gathered from a sensor deployed in the ICW just off the CMS pier -Code FFTs data and then uses machine learning in order to identify boat wakes automatically.
  - Pixel Intensity
    - Gathered from a low cost camera attached to the CMS pier that overlooks the waterway.